pactus-project/pactus.org/docs/learn/consensus/without-delegation.md

 is unpredictable and the result can be verified cryptographically by other validators.

 Based on their stake and their luck, a validator can be in the [committee](../basic/committee) for the next run.
-Once a validator enters the set, the oldest validator in the committee leave.
+Once a validator enters the committee, the oldest validator in the committee leave.

 ![Zarb Proof of Stake](../../assets/images/zarb_validator_pool.png)